ShacharGrauman/nodejs-course/PITCHME.md

 So whenever we requires modules

-Those modules maps to the CPP side
+Those modules are mapped to the CPP side

-We actually delegating our JS code to the CPP side
+We actually delegating our JS code to the CPP code

 ---
 #### @color[#e49436](EventEmitter)